77SevenC/Recommendation-System/README.md

 Background Intro:

-For my internship, I was assigned to work on a personalized item search and recommendation project.
+I was assigned to work on a personalized item search and recommendation project.
 It was an interactive web page for users to search mechanical equipment and items based on users’ search history.
 We used HTML/CSS/JavaScript and AJAX for the front-end page design, and we applied RESTful APIs and Java Servlet for the back-end service.
 I have mainly worked on the recommendation algorithm to make sure users get recommendations that they are interested in so that users could good user experiences.

 Problem: